Quantization and Dequantization of Matrix Multiplication Outputs

 Restrictions

-- The quantization/dequantization mode set on the kernel side must be the same as that set on the tiling side.
+- The quantization or dequantization mode set on the kernel should be the same as that set in the tiling process.

-- The SetQuantScalar API is called on the kernel side to set the quantization/dequantization mode of the same coefficient, and the SetDequantType API is called on the tiling side to set the mode to DequantType::SCALAR.
+- The SetQuantScalar API is called on the kernel to set the quantization or dequantization mode of the same coefficient, and the SetDequantType API is called in the tiling process to set the mode to DequantType::SCALAR.

-- The SetQuantVector API is called on the kernel side to set the vector quantization/dequantization mode, and the SetDequantType API is called on the tiling side to set the mode to DequantType::TENSOR.
+- The SetQuantVector API is called on the kernel to set the vector quantization or dequantization mode, and the SetDequantType API is called in the tiling process to set the mode to DequantType::TENSOR.

-- If matrices A and B are of type int8_t or int4b_t and matrix C is of type half, the output of this feature does not support the INF_NAN mode.
-If the result needs to be output in INF_NAN mode, you are advised to output the result to TPosition::VECIN when calling the Matmul API, set the output data type to int32_t, and then use the high-level API AscendDequant based on the AIV core to dequantize the result to the half type.
+- If matrix A and matrix B are of the int8_t or int4b_t type and matrix C is of the half type, the outputs of the features mentioned in this section do not support the INF_NAN mode.
+If the results need to be output as INF_NAN, you are advised to send the results to TPosition::VECIN when calling the Matmul API, set the output data type to int32_t, and then use the high-level API AscendDequant based on the AIV core to dequantize the results to the half type.

 For a complete operator example, see matmul_quant operator sample.

 Call the SetDequantType API to set the quantization or dequantization mode.
-Other implementation details are the same as those in the basic scenario.
+Other implementation details are the same as those in basic scenarios.

 1 2 3 4 5 6 7 8 9 10 11 12

-Call the SetQuantScalar or SetQuantVector API to set quantization parameters based on the specific quantization mode.
-Other implementation details are the same as those in the basic scenario.
+Call the SetQuantScalar or SetQuantVector API to set quantization parameters in line with the quantization mode.
+Other implementation details are the same as those in basic scenarios.

 1 2 3 4 5 6 7 8